Our Story

 1981-1982

-Phase 3 establishes a container terminal with one 35-ton gantry crane, in line with the government's second 5-Year Plan to further the country's economic growth via international maritime transportation.
+Phase 3 had been established a container terminal equipped with a 35-ton gantry crane, supporting the government’s second 5-Year Plan to boost national economic growth through international maritime trade.

 1976-1980

-Phase 2 of the Raysut Port development advances to receive vessels at an annual capacity of one million metric tons.
+Phase 2 of Raysut Port development had been completed to handle an annual vessel capacity of one million metric tons.

 1971-1974

-The Government of Oman initiates the development of the Raysut Port (Port of Salalah).
-As a result, infrastructure is improved and can accommodate vessels up to a 4-meter draft.
+The Government of Oman launches the development of Raysut Port (Port of Salalah), resulting in upgraded infrastructure capable of handling vessels with drafts of up to 4 meters.

 1970